 The Tempur-Pedic mattress built its popularity on being an extremely supportive mattress thanks to memory foam.
 This foam has remarkable contouring properties, allowing it to compress to accommodate the body and relieve pressure points.
 Shoppers will be hard pressed to find a material that is more responsive than TEMPUR foam.

 At the same time, the innovative Hyper Elastic Polymer in the Purple mattress also offers impressive responsiveness.
 The way that the squares compress allows the mattress to tailor the cushioning and contour to the body without excessive hug.

 The main issue with the Purple mattress and some of the Tempur-Pedic models is having a top comfort layer that is too thin for sleepers who are heavier (over 200 pounds).
-With only 2” of the Smart Comfort Grid, some heavier people will push through this layer and put too much pressure on the transition foam below.
+With only 2” of the Purple Grid, some heavier people will push through this layer and put too much pressure on the transition foam below.
 The same can occur on Tempur-Pedic models that have thin comfort layers.

 Resilience and Bounce

 Bounce in a mattress helps prevent feeling stuck in the bed.
 It can also make it easy to move on top of the bed, which is important for people who often change sleeping positions or who prioritize a mattress that is good for sex.
 What gives a mattress bounce is its resilience.
 Resilience refers to how fast the mattress returns to its original size and shape after weight is removed from it.